owasp-dep-scan/dep-scan/README.md

                         DEPRECATED.
 Use reports directory since multiple files are created.
 Report filename with directory --reports-dir REPORTS_DIR
                         Reports directory
-  --no-error            Continue on error to prevent build from breaking --no-license-scan     DEPRECATED: dep-scan doesn't perform license scanning by default --deep                Perform deep scan by passing this --deep argument to cdxgen.
+  --deep                Perform deep scan by passing this --deep argument to cdxgen.
 Useful while scanning docker images and OS packages.
   --no-universal        Depscan would attempt to perform a single universal scan instead of individual scans per language type.
   --no-vuln-table       Do not print the table with the full list of vulnerabilities.
 This can help reduce console output.